-The inspector read the residents' guide and found that it provided detail in relation to all of the required areas.
-This document described the terms and conditions in respect of the accommodation provided and provided a summary of the complaints procedure.
+The inspector read the residents' guide and found that it met the requirements of the Regulations.
 The directory of residents was up to date.

 Closing the Visit

 At the close of the inspection a feedback meeting was held to report on the inspection findings.